 Audience: Limited to six, this is outdoor workshop involves occasional climbing and rough terrain.
 Be sure you are able to move freely in this environment.
 This is a wonderful experience for people who want to combine a vacation, history, photography, and being in natural surroundings.
 No prior photography experience necessary.

 Important Cancellation Policy: Due to the canal boat rental and reservation of the entire bed and breakfast, this workshop will only run with 100% registration capacity (six people).
 Additionally, there will be no refund due to participant cancellation unless the vacancy can be filled prior to the workshop.
 We urge those interested in this workshop to be sure they will be able to attend before registering.

-Location and Scheduling: Daily sessions begin at 9 a.m. and end at 5 p.m.
-The workshop is held at the George Eastman Museum, 900 East Avenue, Rochester, NY.
-Directions can be found here.
+Location and Scheduling: The workshop begins and ends at the George Eastman Museum, 900 East Avenue, Rochester, NY, and Letchworth State Park, Castile, NY.
+Directions to the museum can be found here.

-Lodging: Lodging is not included in the cost of the workshop; participants must make their own arrangements.
 The host hotel for workshops held at the George Eastman Museum is the East Avenue Inn & Suites, eastaveinn.com.
 This hotel is about a fifteen-minute walk from the museum.
 The East Avenue Inn & Suites also provides transportation to and from the airport.
-Room rates begin at $119 per night.
+Room rates begin at $109 per night.
 Reservations can be made by calling (800) 559-8039.
 When calling to make a reservation, please mention you are taking a workshop at the George Eastman Museum to get this special rate.

-During this workshop, the museum may take and use images, still or video, for educational and promotional purposes.
+During the workshop, the museum may take and use images, still or video, for educational and promotional purposes.